pirsch-analytics/docs/content/account/account-settings.md

 ## User Interface

 We offer a dark mode (default) and a light mode for the dashboard.
 You can switch between them by clicking the toggle.

+The default time range filter will be used to filter the statistics when no range has been selected.

+The timezone will be used to pre-select a timezone when adding new domains.
+Note that the timezone must be set on a pre-domain basis and won't be used if none is set.
+It will fallback to UTC in that case.
+You can learn more about timezones on the [website settings]({{< ref "dashboard/general-settings.md" >}}) page.

 ## Picture